Robust Physics-based Deep MRI Reconstruction Via Diffusion Purification: Lack of Robustness in DL-based MRI Reconstruction Score-based DMs

-In addition to additive perturbations, the study presented in \cite{li2023smug} underscores an additional potential source of instability that MoDL may face during testing.
+In addition to additive perturbations, the study presented in \cite{li2023smug} underscores an additional potential source of instability that MoDL (and other DL-based reconstructors) may face during testing.
 This source stems from changes in the measurement sampling rate, leading to perturbations in the sparsity of the sampling mask within $\mathbf{A}$ \cite{antun2020instabilities}.
-Furthermore, in this paper, we consider another variation that MoDL could encounter during the testing phase, involving a shift in the k-space sampling locations within the matrix $\mathbf{M}$, resulting in the construction of a nonidentical forward operator for testing.
+Furthermore, in this paper, we consider another variation that these NNs could encounter during the testing phase, involving a shift or variation in the k-space sampling locations within the matrix $\mathbf{M}$, resulting in the construction of a nonidentical forward operator for testing.
 For this case, $\mathbf{z}_\textrm{pert} = \mathbf{A}^H_\textrm{test}\mathbf{y}$, where $\mathbf{A}_\textrm{test} \neq \mathbf{A}$.

-Figure~\ref{fig: weaknesses of MoDL} illustrates reconstructed images from the instabilities considered in this paper.
+We remark that ensuring the robustness of a reconstruction model to variations in the sampling protocol, undersampling rate, scan contrast, etc., is crucial as it mitigates the need for re-training to all possible practical scenarios and variations, common in imaging.
+Re-training models for new setups is expensive.
+Moreover, the relatively limited training data availability (which requires fully-sampled measurements as labels in supervised learning) in reconstruction applications also warrant learning models that can still be significantly robust.